pact-foundation/docs.pact.io/website/docs/pact_nirvana/step_4.md

 ### A. Set up a Pact Broker

+The rest of this guide assumes you are using a Pact Broker or PactFlow Broker.

 #### Pact Broker

 >You'll find the quickest way to run the Pact-Broker locally is via our [example docker-compose setup](https://docs.pact.io/pact_broker/docker_images/pactfoundation#running-with-docker-compose)